 We believe that our long-term success and the continued growth of stockholder value depends on our ability to attract, retain and motivate qualified employees, officers and directors of the company.
-As a result, a significant component of our compensation program has consisted of grants of stock options and shares of restricted stock under our Equity Plan.
-While we believe that stock options and restricted stock are effective forms of equity compensation, we believe that an increased flexibility to award stock-based awards that are based on the attainment of performance goals is consistent with our compensation philosophy and will increase our ability to compete for key talent in an intensely competitive market.
+As a result, a significant component of our compensation program has consisted of grants of stock options, restricted stock and performance share units under our Equity Plan.
+Over the past two years, we have granted year-end equity awards to all qualified Nasdaq employees, and we consider those equity grants to be a key part of our overall compensation program.